devcreatives/Flutter-To-Do-Web-App/README.md

 If you found any bug please add that bug in [issue](https://github.com/learnwithgeeks/Flutter_ToDo_WebApp/issues) section.
 So that we can solve bug as soon as possible.

 ## How you can contribute
 This web app is open source anyone can contribute.
-We are always ready for new ideas and new functionalities so pull request are always welcome.
+We are always ready for new ideas and new functionalities so pull request are always welcome or see [CONTRIBUTING.md](https://github.com/learnwithgeeks/Flutter_ToDo_WebApp/blob/master/CONTRIBUTING.md) file for more information.

+** Happy Contributing **

 ## Getting Started